calico32/waybar-niri-windows/README.md

 ![Image of the module](screenshot.png)

-> [!IMPORTANT]
-> This module requires a custom build of Niri that includes window
-> layout information in IPC messages (see [this
-> PR](https://github.com/YaLTeR/niri/pull/1265)).
-As of writing (Jun 2025),
-> there is no official release with this feature, so you will need to build Niri
-> from source with the changes from the PR.

 ## Installation

 You'll need Go to build this module, and you should obviously be using Niri and